Advanced routing configuration (for extensions)¶

 - the plugin's namespace.

-The plugin enhancer explicitly sets exactly one additional variant for a specific use case.
-In case of the frontend login, we would need to set up multiple configurations of the plugin enhancer for "forgot password" and "recover password".
+The plugin enhancer explicitly sets exactly one additional variation for a specific use case.
+For the frontend login, we would need to set up two configurations of the plugin enhancer for "forgot password" and "recover password".

 routeEnhancers: